mykelalvis/FATESRD/fate-srd.com/fate-condensed/Optional Rules.md

 In some special circumstances, as with an explosion or similar, you may make a **zone attack** against everyone in one zone, friend and foe alike.
 Here, you don't split your effort; every target must defend against your total roll.
 The circumstances and method must be right for doing this; often the GM will require you to invoke an aspect or use a stunt to gain permission.

-If you wish to [[create advantage]] affecting a whole zone or group, **target the scene** instead: place a single aspect on the zone or the scene itself rather than placing separate aspects on each of the targets.
+If you wish to [[Create Advantage]] affecting a whole zone or group, **target the scene** instead: place a single aspect on the zone or the scene itself rather than placing separate aspects on each of the targets.
 This has the added advantage of reducing overall book-keeping.
 If someone insists on creating a separate aspect on each target, they should be constrained to the effort splitting method.

 With any of these methods, all of the targets should occupy the same zone.
 The GM may allow the occasional exception due to method and circumstance.